 David A. Langer

-David A. Langer is senior counsel in the Antitrust practice group at Berger Montague.
+David A. Langer is Senior Counsel in the Antitrust practice group.
 He concentrates his practice in complex antitrust litigation.

 Mr. Langer was one of the trial team chairs in the 5-week consolidated bench trial of arbitration antitrust claims in Ross v.
 American Express and Ross v.
 Bank of America, where the Honorable William H. Pauley, III of the United States District Court for the Southern District of New York, commended the “extraordinary talents of Plaintiffs’ counsel.”